Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 By the time the light starts to go — and on rainy days in this region it goes early, usually by half past five — the question is where you are sleeping.
 Southern Malawi has more good lodging than people expect, and the rainy day actually narrows the field helpfully.
 You want somewhere with a real roof, a fire, proper indoor dining, and ideally a covered way to get between your room and the restaurant without getting soaked.
 Most travellers underestimate how much that last detail matters until they need it.

 Dinner on a rainy night should be slow.
-At our place, we do a single seating most nights and let it run long.
+At The Thyolo House, dinner is usually a slow single-seating affair.
 The menu rotates with what the garden is producing and what the weather has allowed us to bring up from Limbe market, but there is almost always a pasta, almost always a fish or pork option (the local pork is excellent), and almost always a vegetable plate that is the most underrated thing on the table.
-If you want to stay with us, you can book directly into our boutique rooms or just message us on WhatsApp and we'll talk you through availability and dietary preferences.
+For rooms or restaurant bookings at The Thyolo House, message us on WhatsApp.
+External routes, drivers, guides, tea visits, and activities must be arranged directly with the relevant operators.

 Practical Notes — Roads, Timing, and What to Pack